Skip to content

 All non-essential tracking scripts must be blocked by default until a user actively accepts.
 Opt-out mode, where tracking fires on page load and users can decline later, does not satisfy CIPA's prior consent requirement.
 Geofencing to California is a practical starting point for companies that cannot immediately roll out opt-in consent globally.

-2. Ensure consent initialises before your tag manager loads marketing tags.
+2. Ensure consent is initialized before your tag manager loads marketing tags.

 The most common technical failure is a consent banner that appears compliant but loads too slowly, allowing pixels to fire before the user has seen or interacted with it.
 Your consent management platform tag should fire on Consent Initialization in Google Tag Manager, not on Page View.
 For a step-by-step guide, see our CIPA enforcement and defense guide.